 Even if you run an independent practice that is far from a typical corporate environment, building corporate roles into your structure can be beneficial to growing your practice.
 Having a designated COO, CFO, director of compliance, office manager, or director of marketing ensures that an expert is dedicating their time to each function and the responsibilities aren’t given solely to one individual.
 If you have one person managing all finance, billing, compliance, and collections, consider creating specific “corporate” roles so that each department has a dedicated individual.

-Whether you create roles within your practice for corporate responsibilities or rely on the support of a trusted adviser, the key to success is giving these roles the attention they deserve to ensure your practice is functioning at an optimal level.
+Whether you create roles within your practice for corporate responsibilities or rely on the support of a trusted adviser, the key to structuring your dental practice for successful growth is giving these roles the attention they deserve to ensure your practice is functioning at an optimal level.

 Get the most out of your practice

 Are you looking to expand your practice and need a financial partner to get the process started?
 Does your business lack the financial support and treasury management it needs to best serve your clients?
-If you’re experiencing growing pains and ready to take the next step with your business, PlainsCapital Bank can help your practice grow.
+If you’re experiencing growing pains and ready to take the next step with your business, PlainsCapital Bank can help with structuring your dental practice for successful growth.
 To learn more about our dental professional lending options, give me a call at 817.698.4709.